ilhamhanif/simple-cdc-service/docs/gist/README-med.md

 -   A Python base Kafka consumer.
 -   [ClickHouse](https://clickhouse.com/) as a sample of OLAP database.

-All of the services run inside docker container, which predefined on `docker-compose.yaml` script.<br>
+All of the services run inside docker container, which predefined on `docker-compose.yaml` script.

 ### Deep Dive with the Services